Skip to main content

 The Sioux City Art Center's Hands On!
 Gallery underwent renovation and re-opened in late September 2019, to the delight of its young visitors!
 The Junior League Hands On!
 Gallery is on the main floor of the Sioux City Art Center and includes a variety of interactive features for kids including:

-• Spinning color wheels that are beautiful even when stationary, but when spun, help kids learn what colors result when two colors are combined
+• Spinning Color Wheels that are beautiful even when stationary, but when spun, help kids learn what colors result when two colors are combined

-• Feelings Finder, where kids can use colorful yarn to express their emotions
+• A "Feelings Finder" where kids can use colorful yarn to express their emotions

-• Kadinsky Felt Wall Shapes allow kids to mimic the modern art master by arranging concentric felt circles and other shapes on the walls of the play gallery.
+• Kadinsky Felt Wall Shapes which allow kids to mimic the modern art master by arranging concentric felt circles and other shapes on the walls of the play gallery.

 Classes and Workshops at the Sioux City Art Center